Journey's End

 For those lucky enough to work directly for him, Danny sets aside 20 percent of their salary in a retirement account.
 Employees can choose to be paid this retirement windfall twice a year or every month.
 The money vests instantly and can be withdrawn at any time; Danny doesn’t mandate how or when it should be spent.
 Some take the funds each month; however, those that have diligently squirreled it away now find themselves millionaires—at least three of them—and there are several more with accounts above $500,000, Danny says.

 But perhaps the story that ripples far beyond Brewton's borders is his $2 bill idea.
-In 2009, when the economic downturn clenches its fist around small towns like Brewton, anxiety hangs in the air as thick as the southern humidity.
-Danny notices his employees' worried glances, the unspoken fear of layoffs.
+In 2009, the economy tanks and small towns begin to sweat from anxiety as thick as the southern humidity.
+Danny notices his employees' worried glances, and the unspoken fear of layoffs.
 He wants to assure them that their jobs are secure, but more than that, he wants to spark a little hope.

 He devises a plan both simple and profound.
 He calls his employees together—a rare event that alone stirs whispers—and hands each of them a cash bonus all paid in $2 bills.
 There are two rules: spend it locally and give 15% to a charity or someone who needs it more than they do.